stackbit-projects/diversion-f2381/content/pages/index.md

     type: TextSection
   - elementId: ''
     colors: colors-a
-    title: Love where you work
+    title: EASY AND FUN TO USE
     subtitle: ''
     text: >-
       One platform, one community, getting to the bottom line of everything